marcusvieira88/cap-theorem/README.md

 # Distributed Systems

-non-critical and cheap x expensive and reliable faults and maintenance can be handled in a node level
+- Non-critical and cheap x expensive and reliable
+- Faults and maintenance can be handled in a node level

 # Reliability
 When something goes wrong in system it called fault, fault is a component of the system that is not working as expected,